fluentassertions/fluentassertions/docs/extensibility.md

 Next to the actual value that needs rendering, this method accepts a couple of parameters worth mentioning.

-* `context.UseLineBreak`s denotes that the value should be prefixed by a newline.
+* `context.UseLineBreaks` denotes that the value should be prefixed by a newline.
 It is used by some assertion code to force displaying the various elements of the failure message on a separate line.
 * `context.Depth` is used when rendering a complex object that would involve multiple, potentially recursive, nested calls through `formatChild`.
 It allows the formatter to display its representation using an indented view.

 This is what an implementation for the DirectoryInfo would look like.